equinor/witsml-explorer/AUTH.md

 ## Hybrid Flow
 It is now possible to utilize both OAuth2 and Basic authentication security schemes at the same time.
 With this configuration the end user will have to authenticate against an authorization server that supports `OAuth2 Authorization Code Flow with PKCE`.

-As described in the serverlist, Witsml-Explorer will choose the correct way of contacting the backend based on how you configure up your serverlist.
-If the Server has securityscheme `OAuth2` and both the server and user have the same app-roles, the frontend will use the Bearer token received from the authorization server and send this to the backend with the url of the server.
-It will not ask the user for basic credentials (Username/Password).
+As described in the serverlist, Witsml-Explorer will choose the correct method to contact the backend, based on how you configure your list of servers.
+If the Server has securityscheme `OAuth2` and both the server and user have the same `app-roles`, the frontend will use the `Bearer` token received from the authorization server and relay this to the backend along with the url of the server.
+It will not ask the user for basic credentials (username:password).

-The backend will do a lookup on the users application role, and if eligible, use the system-user fetched from keyvault for further connections to the WITSML server.
+The backend in turn will do a lookup on the users application role, and if eligible, use the `system-user` fetched from `keyvault` for further connections to the WITSML server.

 ### Basic witsmlexplorer flow
-For an illustration of sequences initiated when the user queries a server with property securityscheme set to `Basic`.
-See the figure in the beginning of this document under `WITSML server credentials flow`
+For an illustration of sequences initiated when the user queries a server with property securityscheme set to `Basic`, visit the figure in the beginning of this document under `WITSML server credentials flow`

 ### OAuth2 witsmlexplorer flow
 The following diagram illustrates the flow for a user contacting a `Server` that have been assigned securityscheme `OAuth2` (Azure example):